bitwarden/contributing-docs/docs/getting-started/mobile/ios/index.md

 # iOS

-This section documents how to get started with the iOS Bitwarden project in Swift.
+How to get started with the iOS Bitwarden project in Swift.

 ## Repository